DuMingjing/DuMingjing.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am an Associate Professor with the [*School of Computer Science and Technology*](http://eit.jsnu.edu.cn/) at [*Jiangsu Normal University*](http://www.jsnu.edu.cn/).
 I received my Ph.D degree in computer science from China University of Mining and Technology, China.
-I have served as reviewer of many important academic Journals such as IEEE TKDE, IEEE TNNLS, Pattern Recognition, World Wide Web, Information Sciences.
-My research interests include data mining and machine learning, specialized in cluster analysis and time series analysis.
+I was an Excellent-Young Teacher in the Qing Lan Project of Jiangsu Province in 2025.
+I have served on the editorial board of 'Information Processing & Management' and reviewed for many prestigious journals, including IEEE TKDE, IEEE TNNLS, Pattern Recognition, World Wide Web, and Information Sciences.
+My research interests include data mining and machine learning, specialized in cluster analysis, granular computing and time series analysis.

 ## <font color='red'>News</font>

+- [01/07/2025] I was invited to be an editorial board member for the journal ***Information Processing & Management*** **(CCF-B, SCI/SSCI Q1)**.

+- [29/05/2025] I was honored as an Excellent Young Teacher in the Qing Lan Project of Jiangsu Province.

 - [19/11/2024] Congratulations to my graduate student Yurui Li!
 Our paper " Contrastive learning-based multi-view clustering for incomplete multivariate timeseries" is accepted by ***Information Fusion*** **(CAAI-A)**.

 - [08/09/2024] Congratulations to all the collaborators!
 Our paper "Erosion clustering" is accepted by ***Acta Electronica Sinica*** **(CCF-T1)**.